farzanfa/bulk-mail-app/README.md

-# Bulk Mail App (Vercel-native)
+# MailWeaver

-End-to-end bulk email platform built on Next.js 14, Vercel Postgres, KV, Blob, Cron/Background Functions, and Gmail API.
+MailWeaver is a modern bulk email platform built on Next.js 14 with Google Sign‑In and Gmail send.
+It handles templates, CSV uploads, campaigns, rate limiting, background sending, unsubscribe links, and more.

 ## Quick Start
 - Copy `.env.example` to `.env.local` and fill values